-In 2007-08 CCWater will be undertaking work as outlined in its, now published, Operational Business Plan.
-It will be essential that the organisation delivers what has been promised to stakeholders.
+In 2008-09 CCWater will be undertaking work as outlined in the, now published, Operational Business Plan.
 To ensure performance and delivery is as efficient and effective as possible the work progress reporting system will continue to be used - together with financial reporting mechanisms.

-The DTI reorganisation of consumer representation will progress during 2007-08 and CCWater will keep itself fully aware of this process.
+The BERR reorganisation of consumer representation will progress during 2008-09 and CCWater will keep itself fully aware of this process.